-I built a rig to expose the camera to different levels of radiation.
-Two radioisotopes were used as sources, Cobalt-60 which is a strong Gamma-emitter and Cesium-137 which emits Beta-particles.
-These yielded the highest activity levels on my counter of the samples.
+I built a rig to expose my camera to different levels of radiation.
+Two radioisotopes were used as radiation sources, Cobalt-60 which is a strong Gamma-emitter and Cesium-137 which emits Beta-particles.
+These yielded the highest activity levels of my samples.

 In the measurements I used my trusty Russian dual-tube RADEX RD1706 Geiger Counter with a custom sticker in it.

-Rig contained a lab stand holding the Geiger-counter, camera which had its sensor set the same height from the table and a laboratory elevator to rise and lower the isotope sample.
+Rig contained a lab stand holding the Geiger-counter, camera which had its sensor set the same height from the table and a laboratory scissor jack to rise and lower the isotope sample.

-Gamma-emitter was covered with 8 mm aluminium sheet to block any Beta and Alfa-particles from reaching the sensors.
-For Cesium-137 paper envelope was used as an Alfa-shield.
-Lens was removed from the camera and replaced with thin plastic bodycap.
+The gamma-emitter was covered with 8 mm aluminium sheet to block any Beta and Alpha-particles from reaching the sensors.
+For Cesium-137 paper envelope was used as an Alpha-shield.
+Lens was removed from the camera and replaced with thin plastic body cap.